 Certain issuers such as income trusts may disclose information about distributable cash.
-While cash distributions (i.e. actual distributions) are required to be disclosed in the financial statements under GAAP, staff considers distributable cash to be a non-GAAP financial measure.
-If an issuer presents information about distributable cash, then the staff expectations set out in this notice are applicable.
+While cash distributions (i.e. actual distributions) are required to be disclosed in the financial statements under GAAP, distributable cash is a non-GAAP financial measure.
+If an issuer presents information about distributable cash, then the staff expectations set out in this notice and CSA Staff Notice 41-304 Income trusts: prospectus disclosure of distributable cash apply.
+We expect distributable cash disclosure to include a reconciliation to the most directly comparable measure calculated in accordance with GAAP.
+In staff's view, the most directly comparable measure calculated in accordance with GAAP is cash flows from operating activities as presented in the issuer's financial statements.
+For clarity, cash flows from operating activities includes changes during the period in non-cash working capital balances.